-The bank classifies c.14% of its total corporate lending as towards sectors at risk in the current economic shock; this is equivalent to c.0.8% of total lending, which is marginal.
+As of June 2020, the bank classified c.14% of its total corporate lending as towards sectors at risk in the current economic shock; this is equivalent to c.0.8% of total lending, which is marginal.

-The Co-operative Bank retains c.£170 million of mortgages with higher risk that were included in a portfolio labelled "Optimum" by the bank.
+As of September 2020, the Co-operative Bank retains c.£162 million of mortgages with higher risk that were included in a portfolio labelled "Optimum" by the bank.
 This portfolio shrank materially from its £7.9 billion peak in 2013, mainly via securitisations.
-As of December 2019, The Co-operative Bank retained some notes related to these securitisations, which had a carrying amount (i.e. maximum exposure to loss) of £159 million.
+As of December 2019, The Co-operative Bank retained some notes related to these securitisations to meet the risk retention regulatory requirements, which had a carrying amount (i.e. maximum exposure to loss) of £159 million; the £159 million notes are in addition to the c.£162 million of "Optimum" mortgages.

-Currently the stock of problem loans of The Co-operative Bank is low, representing 1.4% of gross loans as of June 2020.
-The problem loan ratio significantly decreased since is 11% peak in 2012 (see Exhibit 4), and also from the 2.8% reported as of December 2018, largely reflecting the disposal of the Optimum portfolio.
+Currently the stock of problem loans of The Co-operative Bank is low, representing 1.3% of gross loans as of September 2020.
+The problem loan ratio significantly decreased since its 11% peak in 2012 (see Exhibit 4), largely reflecting the disposal of the Optimum portfolio.

-Exhibit 4

-Problem loans have significantly reduced

-Problem loans as a percentage of gross loans
+Problem loans have significantly reduced Problem loans as a percentage of gross loans